flying-sheep/awesome-python-packaging/README.md

 ## Package Creation Tools

+Manage your package’s dependencies, and publish it to the PyPI.
-With poetry and flit, there’s two easy to use command line applications.
+With `poetry` and `flit`, there’s two easy to use command line applications.
 No `pip`, `twine`, and `./setup.py` juggling!

 - [poetry](https://poetry.eustace.io/)